alvaro-freire/utils/terminal/rm-recursively.md

 find . -name "*.bak" -type f
 ```

-> take for granted that you all understand that with `something.bak` I mean any file with the extension `.bak` :)
+> I took for granted that you all understand that with `something.bak` I mean any file with the extension `.bak` :)

 Now that you checked all the files that are called like that, you can delete them all with adding the option `-delete`, just this way: